ODE TO THE BOSTON CHAMPION

 As the favorites fell behind,

-dismissing your chances,
+Dismissing your chances,

 Letting the miles unwind.